togramf/S4-POO_TP/README.md

 - [ ] inspect state and call stack

 #### Formatting tool
-- Clang format
+Clang format -> doesn't work

 #### Static Analysers
-- Clang tidy
+Clang tidy

 #### Naming
 Take the time to rename whenever you notice a name that is not quite accurate!